eric-tang40/softdev_springfinal/README.md

 ## Run the Website

 For the secrets.json, we have given a template that you must follow to be able to properly run the website.
 We have added an additional line for the api key to be given by the user with the project files.

+You must go to the songs tab and choose a specific date on the calendar and press the "Filter" button to populate the table with all data for the filtered date, if there is any.

+If there is no data available, you must press the "Get Data" button to populate the database with all the songs, for the appropriate date that you filtered.

+If you added a lot of new data through the calendar and try to see a song detail, the website might take some time to load since we are accessing another API.
+Also, the first time you enter a new song detail, some data may be missing, but you just have to reload the page for the data to appear.
+We had an issue with migrations, so we had to do the process this way.

 ## Database Code